yoshao/nycrentalpricer/README.md

 ## How we built it ##
 ###Data Analysis Model
  - The Data Analytics Model deploys machine learning models to identify key drivers for the moving rental prices in one of the most expensive place in the world - New York City- location, room size, and room type.
-Based on model results, rental rates are predicted for various property scenarios. …
+Based on model results, rental rates are predicted for various property scenarios.
+Among many features used, neighborhood is a very important predictors for the rental price.
+As below demo has shown, different neighborhood can results in drastically different price for 1 bed apartment.

 ![](nyc_price2.gif)

 ###Android App